smartheim/wifi-captive-rs/doc/deployment.md

 If you build with `cargo build` the resulting binary will be build with the system default linker.
-This usually means that the binary is dynamically linked to the systems libc library.
+This usually means that the binary is dynamically linked to the systems libc and dbus library.

 For truly static binaries for all architectures you may use the `scripts/build.sh` script instead.
 It downloads the musl gcc